28 Oct 2017

 The Esimit Europa team were to win Line Honours again in 2011.
 The Maltese boat Artie was the overall winner of the IRC category and the Rolex Middle Sea Race Trophy.

-In 2012 the Slovenian Maxi Esimit Europa II returned to claim line Honours once again but the Rolex Middle Sea Trophy for first overall in IRC was won by the South African yacht Hi Fidelity.
+In 2012 the Slovenian Maxi Esimit Europa II returned to claim line Honours once again but the Rolex Middle Sea Race Trophy for first overall in IRC was won by the South African yacht Hi Fidelity.
 The overall winner in ORC was Optimum 3 Aspida from Greece.

-The largest number of entries was 82 established in 2012.
+The largest number of entries was 122 established in 2014.

 The Rolex Middle Sea Race is one of the great classic offshore races, and sits happily beside the Rolex Fastnet Race and the Rolex Sydney to Hobart.
 It is not for nothing that the world's fastest boats cite the Rolex Middle Sea Race as a major objective.

 Dig deep into the Royal Malta Yacht Club archive and find out who participated and won in this classic offshore race.
 The likes of Paul Cayard, Mike Sanderson, Bouwe Bekking and Seb Josse were all here in 2006.